-The chance that you will make it through life with all of your natural teeth is slim.
-If you currently practice bad oral hygiene habits or suffer from periodontal disease, the chances are much higher that you will lose teeth or need damaged teeth extracted.
+There is a small chance that you will make it through life with all of your natural teeth.
+If you currently practice bad oral hygiene habits or suffer from gum disease, the chances are much higher that you will suffer from tooth loss.

 Multiple Dental Implants

 If you have multiple missing teeth, it will require anywhere from two to eight dental implants to secure a dental prosthesis.
-We suggest that you schedule a consultation with Dr. Comeau to determine exactly how many you need.
-When replacing multiple teeth, a very precise treatment plan is needed.
+We suggest that you schedule a consultation with us to determine how many you need.
+When replacing multiple teeth, a dentist needs a very precise treatment plan.

 Dental Implant Supported Denture

-If you are missing most or all of their teeth, an implant-secured denture can be used to replace them.
-Two to eight implants will be surgically placed in the jaw bone to support a customized denture.
-The number of implants needed to properly support a denture will depend on where the implants are being placed (in the upper or lower jaw) and will ultimately be decided by the dentist.
+If you are missing most or all of their teeth, we can use an implant-secured denture to replace them.
+An oral surgeon will insert two to eight implants in the jaw bone to support a custom denture.
+The number of implants you need to support a denture properly will depend on where the implants are going (in the upper or lower jaw).

 Dental Implant Supported Dental Bridge

-If you have several consecutive missing teeth, an implant-secured dental bridge may be used to replace them.
-This type of dental restoration will require about two implants (sometimes more depending on the number and location of the teeth that will be replaced).
-The dental implants need to be surgically placed on both sides of the gap where three or more missing teeth are located.
+If you have several consecutive missing teeth, we may suggest an implant-secured dental bridge to replace them.
+This type of dental restoration will require about two implants (sometimes more depending on the number and location of the missing teeth).
+An oral surgeon will need to surgically place the dental implants on both sides of the gap.

 Several Implant-Supported Dental Crowns

-For patients with several missing teeth that are not consecutive, Dr. Comeau will recommend replacing each one with a single implant-secured crown.
+For patients with several missing teeth that are not consecutive, we will suggest replacing each one with a single implant-secured crown.
 One dental implant will be surgically placed in the jaw bone where the missing tooth is located and restored with a custom made dental crown.

 Choosing multiple dental implants to replace your missing or damaged teeth is the best choice for your oral health.
 Implants are the only option that replaces the teeth at the root which offers stimulation for the jaw bone that will help reduce the chances of bone loss.